dolbyio-samples/comms-sdk-ios-quickstart/README.md

 ## Build and Run
 We've implemented Swift Package Manager from within XCode to add the Dolby.io SDK to this project.
 We'll create and use a Developer Token while in developement, and recommend you use a token service for production deployment.

-1. Download the app and open with xCode.
+1. Download this application repo to your local computer and open with xCode.
-2. Select The VoxeetSDK from the package dependancies in the sidebar menu.
+2. Sync and update the SDK to the latest version.
+Select The VoxeetSDK from the package dependancies in the sidebar menu.

 ![Select the SDK](./wiki/wiki-select-sdk.png)
-3. From the File menu, select Packages, Update to the latest version.
+3. From the **File** menu, select **Packages**, **"Update to the latest version"**.
 This will resync the SDK to the latest version.

  ![Select the SDK](./wiki/wiki-update-pkg.png)
+4. Make sure your project's **Bundle identifier** and **Team Account** is set for your developement environment.

-4. Select the project's target and Signings and Capibilities Tab.
+   - Select the project's target and Signings and Capibilities Tab.
-5. Select your team and set the project's bundle ID.
+   - Select your team and set the project's bundle ID.

-  - Typically, com.**teamid**.ios.quickstart where **teamid** equals your team id.
+      Typically, "com.**teamid**.ios.quickstart" where **teamid** equals your team id.

 ![Xcode Build Setting](./wiki/wiki-quickstart-bundleid.png)

-6. Open Constants.swift and if missing, replace the **API_TOKEN** with your developer token.
+5. Open Constants.swift and if missing, replace the **API_TOKEN** with your developer token.
 This is a **Client Access Token**, used to initialize the SDK from client applications.

     For the purposes of a quick demo, you can find a time-limited token with a 12 hr lifespan in our [developer dashboard](https://dashboard.dolby.io), create or select an application, tap demos link and copy your developer token.
 You'll use replace that value in your Constants.swift file.